holland-backup/holland/docs/source/config.rst

     e-mail or performing external post backup cleanup tasks (such putting a server back in a load balancer for example).

+    Note if the backup fails, ``failed-backup-command`` will be run instead.
+    Thus, if doing things like pulling the server out of a load-balancer, such commands should added to ``after-backup-command`` and ``failed-backup-command`` to avoid an inconsistent state.

     The backup will fail if this command exits with a non-zero status.

     .. versionadded:: 1.0.7